Apply for VCAT's consent for a special medical procedure

 - they are incapable of indicating whether or not they consent to the procedure.

 VCAT can hear applications for consent for a special medical procedure to be carried out on a person with a disability who is incapable of giving their own consent.

 Cases VCAT cannot hear

 We would not make an order for consent if the patient is likely to be capable, within a reasonable time, of giving their own consent.

-To make an application at VCAT fill in the application form.
-You must also provide evidence to support your application.
-Specifically, you must provide evidence that the patient is incapable of giving consent to the proposed procedure.
-You must give a copy of your application and supporting documents to the person, as well as their primary carer, nearest relative, the proposed/existing guardian or administrator.
-There is no fee for this type of application.
-Learn more about applying to VCAT.
+You must provide evidence that the patient is incapable of giving consent to the proposed procedure.
+You must give a copy of your application and supporting documents to the person, as well as their primary carer, nearest relative, the proposed/existing guardian or administrator .

 Access and privacy

 VCAT has limited authority to restrict who can access cases and files but, in certain circumstances, you can apply for confidentiality.
 For more about applying for confidentiality.

 If you are involved in a case and want to see what is on the VCAT file, you must make a request in writing for disclosure.
 A VCAT member considers your request and notifies you of the outcome.